 Experiencing pain in both your abdomen and back can be overwhelming and frightening.
-Pain in the left lower abdomen and back can signal a problem with any of a number of organs in the abdomen.
+Pain in the left lower abdomen and back can signal a problem with any of a number of organs in the abdomen or pelvis.
 The pain could be caused by something as simple as constipation or as serious as a kidney stone.
-Being aware of the danger signs and symptoms of more serious conditions is important to help you determine when it is time to see a doctor.
+Being aware of the danger signs and symptoms of more serious conditions is important to help you determine when to see a doctor.
 Here's a list of possible conditions as well as when to seek medical attention.

 Other Digestive System Causes